-Santino Prinzi, Co-Director.
+Santino Prinzi, Co-Director (on hiatus)

 Santino is a former Senior Editor and current Consulting Editor for New Flash Fiction Review, and is part of the founding team behind the annual Flash Fiction Literary Festival, a literary festival dedicated solely to flash fiction.